 The following requirements shall apply to CMPv2 usage end-to-end between base station and RA/CA:

 - This CMPv2 profile shall only include certificate request and key update functions.
-Revocation processing, PKCS#10 requests and CRL fetches shall not be part of this CMPv2 profile.
+Revocation processing and PKCS#10 requests shall not be part of this CMPv2 profile.

 - For PKI Message Protection, this CMP profile shall only use an asymmetric algorithm.
 PasswordBasedMac is not used in the scope of the present document.